mozilla/glean/docs/user/reference/metrics/string_list.md

 ### `testGetValue`

 Gets the recorded value for a given string list metric.
+Returns the list of strings if data is stored.
+Returns a language-specific empty/null value if no data is stored.

 {{#include ../../../shared/tab_header.md}}
 <div data-lang="Kotlin" class="tab">